matteomm/twitter_sentiment_analysis_hatespeech/Checklist.md

 ## Setting Things Up

-* [ X] Start a new github repo page for your capstone
+* [X] Start a new github repo page for your capstone
-* [X ] Make sure the project has a clear name
+* [X] Make sure the project has a clear name
-* [ X] Initialize with a README
+* [X] Initialize with a README
-* [X ] Set project as public, not private
+* [X] Set project as public, not private
 * [ ] Share your github link with the instructor in charge of your capstone
-* [ X] Copy this checklist into your new project repo
+* [X] Copy this checklist into your new project repo
-* [X ] Check off some of these boxes you have completed like the example above
+* [X] Check off some of these boxes you have completed like the example above
-* [X ] Copy the Boilerplate README to your new repo
+* [X] Copy the Boilerplate README to your new repo
-* [ X] Push this repo with your first commit message!
+* [X] Push this repo with your first commit message!

 ## Setting Your Large Goals